Save to My DOJO

 A way to solve this issue is via Security Orchestration and Automation Response (SOAR) solutions that act as a “glue” between each product.
 Another is to buy an already integrated suite of tools such as Microsoft 365 Defender.
 The promise is eXtended Detection and Response (XDR), which is an extension of Endpoint Detection and Response (EDR) to indicate that not only endpoints but all systems are included in the protection and response.

 This guide will focus on M365 Defender and tell you everything you need to know about it.

 Microsoft 365 Defender Main Dashboard

-Whilst not strictly a security product, and not bearing the Defender moniker, Azure Active Directory (AAD) and its security features also tie strongly into Microsoft 365 Defender.
+While not strictly a security product and not bearing the Defender moniker, Azure Active Directory (AAD) and its security features also tie strongly into Microsoft 365 Defender.

 There’s also Azure Defender for your IaaS and PaaS workloads in Azure, which also changed its name at Ignite in November 2021 to Microsoft Defender for Cloud.
 Also, separate from all of these security products but eminently capable of working with all of them is Azure Sentinel – a cloud-based Security Information and Event Management (SIEM).